Why Bridgestone is investing $42 million in desert shrubs

 Bridgestone’s team spent years breeding a version of the guayule plant that could produce the maximum amount of rubber.
 They also designed a new machine to harvest the crop automatically, so the process would be as efficient as possible.
 The cost of production needed to be commercially viable.
 “It’s something that should be good for society, but also good for business,” Trigui says.
 Then they built a pilot production plant to prove that the process worked.
 Other companies are testing rubber made from dandelions, but Trigui argues that only guayule is ready to scale up now.

 The rubber performs as well as, or better than, traditional natural rubber, the company says.
 In one recent test, it debuted a tire with a sidewall made from guayule at an IndyCar race in Nashville.
 “We use racing as a testbed,” says Trigui.
-“In a very demanding application, like open wheel racing in NASCAR, we have shown that it actually gives us similar or better performance.”
+“In a very demanding application, like open wheel racing in IndyCar, we have shown that it actually gives us similar or better performance.”

 The $42 million investment will be used to build a large biorefinery plant to process the shrub into rubber for tires.
 The company is also beginning to talk with government agencies that may eventually incentivize farmers to shift to the crop in the face of the Southwest’s ongoing mega-drought.
 The 25,000 acres that will grow the crop now are just a beginning: The company estimates that it will meet just 10% of its demand for rubber in the U.S.